Stay in a sumptuous room inside the Moulin Rouge - KESQ

 Francesca Street, CNN

-Sitting atop one of the world’s most famous nightclubs is a scarlet red windmill.
+Sitting atop one of the world’s most famous cabarets is a scarlet red windmill.
 And inside the windmill lies a secret room, hitherto unseen by the public.

 Next month, a select number of travelers will take a peek inside, as the Moulin Rouge partners with Airbnb to give a handful of guests the opportunity to stay inside the Parisian institution.